Western Australia Police Force: Organisation

 The Police Headquarters is located in East Perth overlooking the Causeway, near the WACA Ground.
-The 1960s curved building also housed the former East Perth Lockup. and a magistrates courtroom.
 The structure is entered on the State Heritage Register.
+The building fronting Hay Street opposite the WACA housed the former East Perth Lockup and a magistrate's courtroom.
 Recruits are trained at the Western Australian Police Academy at Joondalup.
 Previously, the academy was located at Maylands, in premises still used by various units including the mounted and K-9 (police dog) sections.